saleguas/deskOrg/CONTRIBUTERS.md

 # Contributers

-:mortar_board: :satellite: Its always good to credit the people who help with your projects! :satellite: :mortar_board:
+:mortar_board: &nbsp; Its always good to credit the people who help with your projects! &nbsp; :mortar_board:

 #### Idea Contstructed and Developed By:
 [saleguas](https://github.com/saleguas)